wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/unattended-installation.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Looking for installing Wazuh through unattended installation?
-Learn more about how to do it in this section of the documentation.
+  :description: Learn how to install Wazuh through an unattended installation in this section of our documentation.

 Unattended installation
 =======================